-And what's more, winners and highly commended students will have their entries showcased on our website for all to see.
+And what's more, winners will have their entries showcased in our online gallery for all to see.

 National winner(s)

 Overall national winner(s) will receive a £50 Amazon voucher, an exciting goody bag, a prize for their class, and a framed certificate.
 The advert will also be displayed in public in their local area!